100 Mile Yard Sale will be held September 4 & 5, 2020

-Next is the City of Wheatland, home to Lucas Oil Speedway—diamond of dirt tracks with Lake Lucas, the world’s largest lake exclusively created for boat racing.
+Next is the City of Wheatland, home to Lucas Oil Speedway—diamond of dirt tracks.
 John F. Murphy Conservation Area, is a quiet stop for nature lovers, the caves are closed but primitive camping is allowed.
 Conveniently located at the junction of Hwy 54 & 83 is Casey’s General Store.
 Gynemia’s Flower Garden carries everything from flower arrangements to gifts.
 Highway 54 RV Park with large level sites is a great place to stay overnight.
 The Wheatland Motel is right along Route 54.
 It’s locally owned and offers clean, modern rooms.
 Just a block off the highway in Wheatland is Settler’s Village and city park.
 Get out and stretch your legs at the park enjoying the rustic buildings and equipment of yesteryear.

 WEAUBLEAU, MISSOURI (HICKORY COUNTY)

 After viewing the Wheatland farming prairie you’ll drive into the City of Weaubleau.
 Grab some delicious food at Our Kitchen Table, newly remodeled modern-amenity eight cabins at Weaubleau Motel (est. 1940), and Candlelight Creations & Dick’s Wildroot Horseradish shop line the Weaubleau roadside.
 Dick’s Wildroot Horseradish is a local recipe created by Dick Thompson – try it in original, apricot, & cranberry along with spices and dip mixes!
 Want to try the best burgers with daily special visit Our Kitchen Table before rolling out of town.
 Three historic buildings on the south side of the town burnt in January 2013.
 Many years ago, Weaubleau had a bustling rail service that transported many agriculture products into the area see the history page for more.
 The Weaubleau train depot has been demolished along with tracks.
 On April 28, 2013 Friends of Weaubleau Park completed a major playground project, revealing a new farm play set.

 COLLINS, MISSOURI (ST. CLAIR COUNTY)